 And don’t expect the people who created the lynch mobs to show remorse or change their ways.
 There will initially be some quasi-apologies—Rep. John Boehner (R-Ohio) says he was speaking metaphorically when he called an anti-abortion Democrat who voted for the bill “a dead man”—but soon the leaders will claim that they had nothing to do with the poisonous atmosphere because you caused it.
 (Republican Whip Eric Cantor claims Democrats were “dangerously fanning the flames” by demanding his party condemn the violence and threats.)
 In fact, you and I both know our only crimes were exercising our constitutional rights.

 Yes, Bart, you are in the same boat as many abortion providers throughout the nation—under brutal attack and threats simply for doing what you thought was the right thing.
 So I have to ask you: How does it feel?

 How does it feel to have your life and the lives of those you love in danger from a band of filthy-mouthed, holier-than-thou thugs?
 How does it feel to know that nothing will make these bullies think twice about attacking you?
-How does it feel to know that these people–people with whom you share beliefs–may stalk you forever?
+How does it feel to know these people—people with whom you share beliefs—may stalk you forever?

-Most of all, how does it feel to know that you helped create them through your leadership against women in favor of the bishops, your support of the anti-abortion movement and your discounting of women’s lives and women’s choices?
+Most of all, how does it feel to know you helped create them through your leadership against women in favor of the bishops, your support of the anti-abortion movement and your discounting of women’s lives and women’s choices?
 You stood silent while women were attacked and doctors were murdered; now they are coming for you.
 You should have spoken out, but you didn’t.

 P.S.
 I read a recent interview in which you said you suspected groups such as the U.S. Conference of Catholic Bishops, the National Right to Life and others were actually “just using the life issue to try to bring down health-care reform.”
 Gee, ya think?